 The power of the internet is known to all of us – we use it regularly and practically for everything in our lives.
-Not just our computers, but our tabs, smartphones, and televisions are also compatible with the internet.
+Not just our computers, but our tablets, smartphones, and televisions are also compatible with the internet.
 The concept of IoT is pretty simple – to connect the internet to all possible things in the world and to enhance communication.

 What is IoT?

-IoT or Internet of Things is all about prolonging the power of the internet much beyond electronic devices such as desktops, laptops, and smartphones to a whole lot of other systems, procedures, and environments.
+IoT or Internet of Things is all about prolonging the power of the internet much beyond electronic devices such as desktops, laptops, and smartphones to a whole lot of other systems, procedures and environments.

 It's opening avenues for business - according to a recent survey done by Forbes Insights.
 Out of 700 executives, about 400 are expanding or introducing new lines of business with the help of their IoT initiatives.
-And then, there is a considerable proportion (63%) of enterprises who are already delivering new or augmented service to the customers – all thanks to IoT.
+And then, there is a considerable proportion (63%) of enterprises that are already delivering new or augmented service to the customers – all thanks to IoT.